-Lemon-flavored custards, puddings and pies date to the Middle Ages, which concluded in the 15th century.
-Meringue was perfected in the 17th century.
+Lemon-flavored custards, puddings, and pies date to Middle Ages, which concluded in the 15th Century.
+But meringue was not perfected until the 17th century.

-The modern lemon meringue pie is a 19th-century recipe, attributed to Alexander Frehse, a baker in the Swiss canton of Romandie.
-By the late 19th century, the dish had reached the U.S. and achieved popularity.
+The modern lemon meringue pie is a 19th-century recipe, attributed to Alexander Frehse, a Swiss baker from Romandy, the French-speaking part(s) of Switzerland.

 It combines a lemon custard single crust pie with meringue, the fluffy topping made from egg whites and sugar, baked on top.
 Here’s the classic lemon meringue pie recipe.

 Prep time is 30 minutes, and cook time is 20 minutes.

 *Take a look at this Egg & Lemon Juice Pie Crust from IncredibleEgg.org.

 One of America’s favorite pies.
 The classic recipe below is from the American Egg Board, IncredibleEgg.org.